kiboschool/course-industry-experience-1/src/lessons/work-reflections/managing-yourself.md

 <div style='text-align: justify;'>

  ## Why Self-Management Matters
  When approaching school or work, we often place a lot of focus on "who's in charge."
 At school, this might be the instructor or at work, a manager.
-While it's important to understand what your higher-ups expect of you, your first and most important manager is yourself. ** To succeed at work, you need to become an effective self-manager.
+While it's important to understand what your supervisors expect of you, your first and most important manager is yourself. **To succeed at work, you need to become an effective self-manager.**
-**

  <aside>
   💡 Self-management means taking responsibility for your actions, emotions, and well-being.
 It means consciously directing and regulating your thoughts, feelings, and behaviors to achieve goals, maintain balance, and adapt to change.